 Sometimes it can feel like you have a tie to a place when everything you read or see seem to have a mention of it.

-For me, that didn’t become obvious until I received an assignment to cover an Egypt travel story for Yahoo and ended up cruising up the Nile.
+For me, that didn’t become obvious until I received an assignment to cover an Egypt for Yahoo and ended up cruising up the Nile.

 And yet, everything about Egypt spoke of a trip of a lifetime.

 To start with, the trip isn’t cheap.
 Viking Cruises, who I travelled with through Discover Egypt, were offering cruises from £799.
 For an all-inclusive journey, this would be closer to £1,000.

 Then there’s the distance.
 From the UK, the flight time was around five hours from Heathrow to Luxor, where many Nile cruises now start to avoid Cairo.